Ukraine-Relief-Efforts/scraper/SETUP.md

 `pip install -r requirements.txt`

-If you make any imports or changes that require requirements to be updated, you can now safely do

-`python3 -m pip freeze > requirements.txt`

-to update `requirements.txt` without running the risk of adding any other dependencies that are used elsewhere in the system and not related to this project.

 After this, kindly setup the pre-commit hooks.
 The pre-commit-hook library has been added to the requirements.txt, and you should have access to the pre-commit cli

 ```